hanabi/hanabi.github.io/docs/level-14.md

   - Cathy sees that rainbow 3, clued with a color clue, connects to the blue 1 but is not a valid finesse target for it.
 Therefore, this must be a double bluff, and she blind-plays yellow 1 from her *Finesse Position*.
   - At first, Donald thought that the blue card in his hand was a rainbow or blue 1 (as a *Play Clue*).
   - After Bob blind-played, Donald thought that the blue card in his hand was blue 2 (as a *Finesse*).
   - After Cathy blind-played, Donald knows that this was a *Double Bluff*.
-He first marks his blue card as blue 2, blue 3, blue 4, raindbow 2, rainbow 3, rainbow 4, since any of those would cause Bob to blindplay.
-He then erases the blue 2 note, since Cathy's blindplay indicates that the blue card is not a valid finesse target for the yellow 1.
+He first marks his blue card as blue 2, blue 3, blue 4, rainbow 2, rainbow 3, rainbow 4, since any of those would cause Bob to blind-play.
+He then erases the blue 2 note, since Cathy's blind-play indicates that the blue card is not a valid finesse target for the yellow 1.
   - (Donald knows that it cannot be a blue or rainbow 5, or else Bob would have blind-played his *Second Finesse Position* due to *5 Color Ejection*.)

 <RainbowDoubleBluff />